mileeeeeeeeeeeeee/Predictive-Analysis-Churn-Customer-of-Bank/Description of Projects.md

 | GBM | 225 | 2286 | 87 | 402 |
 | SVM | 162 | 2336 | 37 | 465 |

 Next, use this number for cost-benefit analysis.
-Assuming the bank offers a $1,000 retention incentive per high-risk customer and earns a 3% profit margin from customer net value, KNN delivered the highest projected profit.
+Assuming the bank offers a $1,000 retention incentive per high-risk customer and earns a 3% profit margin from customer net value.
+KNN delivered the highest projected profit as the table show.

 | Model | Total Loss | Total Benefit | Profit |
 | --- | --- |--- | --- |